MarcoIeni/release-plz/docs/src/github/trigger.md

   - Assign "Contents" and "Pull requests" read and write permissions:
     ![pat fine permissions](../assets/pat-overview.png)

-Once you generated your token, and saved it in the [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets), pass it to both the `actions/checkout` and `release-plz` actions:
+Once you generated your token, save it in the [secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets), and pass it to both the `actions/checkout` and `release-plz` actions:

 ```yaml
 jobs: